 Is huffing similar to hissing?

-Hissing is not an aggressive behavior.
+Hissing is not aggressive behavior.
 Hedgehogs do it quite often.
 It is just to show you that you are bothering them.